 *incl.
 VAT, incl. shipping (Austria, Belgium, Denmark, Germany, Luxembourg, Netherlands)

-Until 31st December 2016 receive 4 chairs for the price of 3 when you buy the white lacquered Series 7 chair in our Promotion Set.
+Until 31st October 2016 receive 4 chairs for the price of 3 when you buy the Series 7 chair in our Promotion Set.
+The set is available in different colour versions.

 |Product type||Multi-purpose chair|